Warren Wolf (musician): Biography

 Warren Wolf was born in November of 1979 to Warren Wolf Sr. and Celeste Wolf.
 Wolf began his music studies at the age of three, learning the vibraphone, marimba, drums, and piano.
 A classically trained musician, he attended the Peabody Institute's preparatory program for eight years.
 He graduated with honors from the Baltimore School for the Arts in 1997.

 He went to Berklee College of Music in 1997, graduating in 2001.
 At Berklee, he studied under jazz vibraphonist Dave Samuels for seven of eight semesters, the remaining semester being spent receiving instruction from vibraphonist Ed Saindon.
-During his time at Berklee, Wolf was an active member of Boston's jazz scene, playing the vibraphone, drums, and piano, and with his friend, trumpeter Jason Palmer he co-led a group at Wally's Cafe, the legendary Boston jazz venue, where he worked as house drummer.
+During his time at Berklee, Wolf was an active member of Boston's jazz scene, playing the vibraphone, drums, and piano, and with his friend, trumpeter Jason Palmer he co-led a group at Wally's Cafe, where he worked as house drummer.
 During his time at Berklee, he collaborated with musicians in school such as Jeremy Pelt, Jaleel Shaw, Rashawn Ross, Walter Smith III, Kendrick Scott and John Mayer.
 He remained active on the Boston jazz scene as a local musician and in September 2003, Wolf became an instructor in the percussion department at the Berklee College of Music.
 At Berklee, he gave private lessons on the vibraphone and drums, and taught a beginners' keyboard class for entering freshmen majoring in drum performance.